Fay3/go-rest-api/README.md

 ## Continuous Integration / Delivery
 for CI/CD we will be using circle ci the config file for circle can be found in `.circleci/config.yml`

-once a user push a commit to github this will automatically fire off the pipeline jobs which will include:
+once a user pushes a commit to github this will automatically fire off the pipeline jobs which will include:
 * lint - will lint the docker image
-* test - run unit test against code
+* test - runs unit test against code
 * build: (will only run if lint and test passes)
 - build the dockerfile
 - run container structured test against build